MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xf9--driver-returned-status-reparse-for-volume-open.md

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).

+> [!NOTE]
+> The E6 major bugcheck code can be observed when Driver Verifier is not enabled.
+Please see the [DMA Verification](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/dma-verification) page for more information if you are experiencing this code without Driver Verifier enabled.

 ## DRIVER\_RETURNED\_STATUS\_REPARSE\_FOR\_VOLUME\_OPEN Parameters

 <table>